 Homemade Varenyky/Perogy – Recipe & Technique

-One of the most popular dishes in Eastern European cooking is Filled Dumplings, known as: Varenyky, in Ukrainian (also very often referred to, incorrectly, as “Pyrohy” ), or Pierogi in Polish.
+One of the most popular dishes in Eastern European cooking are Filled Dumplings, known as: Varenyky, in Ukrainian (also very often referred to, incorrectly, as “Pyrohy” ), or Pierogi in Polish.
 They are made from homemade pasta dough, and filled with variety of fillings, but potato and cheese filling being the most popular.

 It is definitely “labor of love” for those who make them from scratch, as it requires several hours of preparation time, but it is so well worth it.
 The store bought “Pierogies” just do not measure up to the homemade version!!!
 I was so proud of my daughter when she made these for the first time, without asking me for assistance.

-These dumplings were made for generations, but if you ask your mom of grandma for a recipe, you get a very vague list of ingredients, and even less detailed preparation instructions.
+These dumplings were made for generations, but if you ask your mom or grandma for a recipe, you get a very vague list of ingredients, and even less detailed preparation instructions.
 The first time I made Varenyky, I also played by ear with measuring the ingredients, but with some luck, they turned out quite well.

 Currently, thanks to Internet, you can find any recipe you can think of, but I will share my own ingredients, directions and pictures, so if you have the will power, you can give it a try, and enjoy homemade Varenyky/Pierogi made by YOU.
-The filling needs to be prepared ahead of time, before the dough, so it has time to cool down.
+The filling needs to be prepared ahead of time, before the dough, so it has time to cool off.

 Ingredients for dough: